Search the PTC

 Kennedy Krieger Institute Baltimore, MD

 Kennedy Krieger Institute is an internationally recognized facility dedicated to improving the lives of children and adolescents with pediatric developmental disabilities through patient care, special education, research, and professional training.
-The website describes diagnosed disorders and definitions, symptoms, research and available treatment programs.
+The website describes diagnosed disorders and definitions, symptoms, researchand available treatment programs.

 www.kennedykrieger.org/